Tax Deed Sales

 What happens after the sale?

 Once the sale is over all successful bidders will be required to come into the Clerk’s Office Official Record Dept. and post their cash deposit.
 Each successful bidder will be dealt with on an individual basis.
 At that time the successful bidder will be given the total amount due.
-This will include; the successful bid amount, documentary stamp fee’s, recording fees, and any other applicable fees.
-All fees are due and payment is expected by 4:00 p.m. the day of the sale.
+This will include the successful bid amount, documentary stamp fee’s, recording fees, and any other applicable fees.
+After the $200.00 or 5% non-refundable deposit is made all remaining balances are due within 24 hours of the sale.

 What if I am the successful bidder and I fail to return with the payment?

 Section 197.542(2), F.S. states: “the clerk may refuse to recognize the bid of any person who has previously bid and refused, for any reason, to honor such bid.”
 The unpaid successful bid will be thrown out, the property will be re-advertised for two weeks in the local paper and then sold to the highest bidder at another public auction.
-All monies received for the deposit (5% or $200.00) will be used to pay the fees to process a new sale.
-Additionally, those individuals who fail to return and make payment on a successful bid will be barred from bidding at any future tax deed sales.
+All monies received from the non-refundable deposit ($200.00 or 5%) will be used to pay the additional fees to process a new sale.
+Additionally, those individuals who fail to return and make payment within 24 hours of the sale will be barred from bidding at any future tax deed sales.